What Are the Costs of Running a Childcare Business?

 Grants for Daycare Business

-In addition to traditional small business loans, daycares may also have access to additional funding through government and private-sector grants.
+In addition to traditional unsecured small business loans, daycares may also have access to additional funding through government and private-sector grants.
 These funds are often difficult to qualify for and involve a lengthy application process, but the additional financing may make it worth your while.

 Government Childcare Business Grants